N$^3$LO+N$^3$LL QCD improved Higgs pair cross sections: Theoretical framework

 with

 Since the IR divergent part of $\left(\mathcal{S}_{ab} \otimes \Gamma_{aa}^{-1} \otimes \Gamma_{bb}^{-1}\right)$ cancels against $|Z^{\text{IR}}_{ab}|^2$, both $H_{ab}$ and $S_{\Gamma,ab}$ are free of IR poles.
-The hard function $H_{ab}$ is obtained from the IR subtracted loop corrections.
+The hard function $H_{ab}$ is obtained from the IR subtracted loop corrections~\footnote{Both $H_{ab}$ and $S_{\Gamma,ab}$ are IR subtraction scheme dependent due to the ambiguities in choosing $Z^{\text{IR}}_{ab}$.
+However, the combination of the two, $ \Delta^{\text{SV}}_{ab}$, is independent of the subtraction scheme.}.
 On the other hand, the structure of soft-collinear part $S_{\Gamma,ab}$ is obtained by computing real corrections and the AP splitting kernels in the soft limit.
 Alternatively, one can also predict the structure of soft-collinear part $S_{\Gamma,ab}$ by employing its universal behaviour.
 This leads to a framework to resum the large logarithms present at the threshold limit, which we discuss briefly in the following.

 We begin with the ingredients in eq.\eqref{eq:chap1-SV-master-formula}.
 The structure of splitting kernel $\Gamma_{aa}$ is well-known.
-It satisfies the renormalisation group evolution equation with respect to $\mu_F$ \cite{Moch:2004pa,Vogt:2004mw}:
+It satisfies the renormalisation group evolution equation with respect to $\mu_F$:

-where $P_{aa}$ is the regularised flavour diagonal AP splitting function.
+where $P_{aa}$ is the regularised flavour diagonal (unpolarised) AP splitting function~\footnote{The three-loop unpolarised AP splitting functions are known in refs.~\cite{Moch:2004pa,Vogt:2004mw}.
+The non-singlet ones have been checked in ref.~\cite{Blumlein:2021enk} with a different approach.}.
 Note here that in the above equation, we have dropped the contributions from off-diagonal splitting functions since we focus on the soft-virtual contributions only.
 The diagonal splitting function at the production threshold takes the form:

 in terms of the light-like cusp $A_{a}$~\footnote{The 4-loop cusp anomalous dimension has been computed analytically in refs.~\cite{Henn:2019swt,vonManteuffel:2020vjv}.} and the virtual $B_{a}$~\footnote{The complete 4-loop virtual anomalous dimensions are firstly known in ref.~\cite{Das:2019btv} for quarks and in ref.~\cite{Das:2020adl} for gluons.} anomalous dimensions, which depend only on the nature of incoming particle $a$.
 In particular, we notice that $A_a(a_s)=\sum_{k=1}{a_s^k A_a^{(k)}}=a_s 4C_a+\mathcal{O}(a_s^2)$ and $B_{a}(a_s)=\sum_{k=1}{a_s^k B_{a}^{(k)}}=\left\{ \right.$, where $C_q=C_{\bar{q}}=C_F$ and $C_g=C_A$ are Casimir constants.
 The solution of eq.~\eqref{RGGam} is found to be